AZM Rovers F.C.

 AZM Rovers Football Club (Kelab Bolasepak AZM Rovers) is a Malaysian football club based in Ketereh, Kelantan.
-The club currently plays in the Malaysia A2 Amateur League, the third tier of the Malaysian football league system.
+The club currently plays in the Malaysia A1 Semi-Pro League, the second tier of the Malaysian football league system.
 AZM Rovers are recognized for their grassroots development programs and football culture in Kelantan.

 History

 AZM Rovers FC began competing in district-level competitions, gradually gaining prominence in state tournaments.
 In the 2024–25 season, the club participated in the Malaysia A3 Community League and secured promotion to the 2025–26 Malaysia A2 Amateur League.
 In January 2025, the club signed a strategic collaboration with the District Youth and Sports Office of Kota Bharu, aiming to develop football talent at the grassroots level.
 Training programs were introduced for children up to five years old.
+On 24 January 2026, AZM Rovers clinched the Malaysia A2 Amateur League title, securing promotion to the Malaysia A1 Semi-Pro League after defeating USM 3–0 in the final.

-Colours
+Crests and colours

 The club’s home kit features red as the primary colour, with black and white patterns, while away kit uses black and gold trim.
 It is manufactured by AUSS Apparel.